• Skip to primary navigation

 If you still can’t pair your AirPod, AirPod Pro, or charging case you might need to speak to Apple again about getting a replacement for your replacement.

-That said, if the AirPods seemed to pair but only play sounds through one ear, there might another issue at play.
+That said, if the AirPods seemed to pair but only play sounds through one ear, there might be another issue at play.
 Plenty of other software errors result in only hearing sound through one of your AirPods.
 It’s well worth checking out the troubleshooting suggestions in that post to try and fix it without pairing again.

 Dan Helyer